barbenjade/wed/README.md

 # wed.
-Backup files for wedding invitations web site for Cory's wedding and others.
+Backup files for wedding invitations web site for Cory's wedding and others .
-.